 We hope you find this report informative, allowing you the opportunity to become familiar with your public water supply.
-Your Commissioners and District employees strive to achieve the highest quality drinking water together with outstanding customer service.
-We invite your comments and questions regarding the District, its operation and this Annual Quality Report.
-Questions, comments or concerns may be addressed by contacting (978) 443-6602.
+The Board of Water Commissioners and District employee's strive to achieve the highest quality drinking water together with outstanding customer service.
+We invite your comments and questions regarding the District, its operation and this Annual Quality Report Questions.
+Comments or concerns may be addressed by contacting (978) 443-6602.